Sytm/waypoints/README.md

 - Players must show themselves to others in order to track a player (if enabled)
 - The player that gets tracked receives a notification who started tracking him (if enabled)

+## Languages
+The plugin is shipping translations for the following languages:
+- English
+- German
+- Italian (by marcotech81)
+- Simplified Chinese (partial, by SnowCutieOwO)
+- Brazilian Portuguese (partial, by gaugt980131gg2)

+And if your language is not there, the plugin is fully translatable

 ## Other notable features

 - Open the GUI by sneaking and right-clicking with a compass (by default)